FREQUENTLY ASKED QUESTIONS

 Psychoeducational testing helps identify a student’s current intellectual and academic functioning so school staff can develop an appropriate learning plan.
 Psychoeducational testing can also aid in detecting conditions that may affect learning, such as Attention-Deficit/Hyperactivity Disorder (ADHD), Learning Disabilities, and other behavioural and socio-emotional concerns, such as anxiety and depression.
 Students who experience academic difficulties are prone to frustration, low self-esteem, and behavioural issues with long-term implications, which is why timely diagnosis and interventions are essential.

-WHAT DOES PSYCHOEDUCATIONAL TESTING INVOLVE?
+WHAT DOES A PSYCHOEDUCATIONAL EVALUATION INVOLVE?

 Psychoeducational testing identifies the strengths and challenges of an individual in areas such as learning, behaviour, attention, and social-emotional development.
 The goals of psychoeducational testing are to: - Better understand a student’s intellectual and academic strengths and challenges. - Determine the reasons why the student may be experiencing learning difficulties. - Consider what academic supports would best help the student learn effectively.
 With school accommodations or modifications, students can often achieve closer to their true potential.